ligonish/mobility-nychvs-17/README.md

 data was the U.S. Census Bureau’s [“New York City Housing and Vacancy
 Survey: 2017 Data
 Files”](https://www.census.gov/data/datasets/2017/demo/nychvs/microdata.html),
-accessed 20 October, 2021 and analyzed in Stata.
+accessed 20 October 2021 and analyzed in Stata.

 - See *data_raw* repository folder for original microdata records of household-level vacant, household-level-occupied, and person-level